LemonySnippet/Move/README.md

 You can now test the endpoints.

-step 5: if you want to run tests, please use the following `sudo apt install python3-pytest`
+step 5: if you want to run the tests, please use the following `sudo apt install python3-pytest`
 `cd Move`
 `PYTHONPATH=. uv run pytest`